The $\Sigma$_1 Provability Logic of HA: Introduction

 Let us explain the content of sections and their interrelationship.
-All of the contents of this paper are minimally chosen for one major goal: ``The completeness of $\lles$ for arithmetical $\Sigma_1$-substitutions, i.e. \autoref{Theorem HA-Completeness}''.
-In \autoref{sec-definitions}, we give definitions of some elementary notions and also make some conventions.
-In \autoref{Sec-Arithmetic}, we gather all the required statements with arithmetical nature.
-Most of the lemmas and definitions are for one purpose: proving a refinement of Leivant's principle in \autoref{Lemma-sigma_l translation} (or its simplified form in \autoref{Theorem-Leivant}).
-This will be used in \autoref{sec-transforming}.
-In \autoref{sec-propositional}, we collect all required notions with propositional nature.
-The most crucial fact we will show in this section is that in $\lles$, one could transform any modal proposition to another proposition with simpler form (roughly speaking with no nested implications to the left).
-Then we show that the theory $\LC$, which consists of $i\GL$ plus the completeness principle and $\lles$ prove the same $\TNNIL$-propositions.
-Moreover we show that $\LC$ is sound and complete for a special class of finite Kripke models.
-In \autoref{sec-transforming}, we show that one could transform a finite Kripke model of $\LC$ (with tree-frame) to a first-order Kripke-model of $\HA$.
-This transformation is such that there is a natural correspondence between these two Kripke-models.
-Finally in \autoref{Section-Sigma Provability}, we use the results of \autoref{sec-propositional} and \autoref{sec-transforming} to prove the completeness of $\lles$ for arithmetical $\Sigma_1$-substitutions.
+All of the contents of this paper are minimally chosen for one major goal: {\em soundness and completeness of $\lles$ for arithmetical $\Sigma_1$-interpretations}, i.e. \Cref{Theorem HA-Completeness,Theorem-Soundness}.
+In \Cref{sec-definitions}, we give definitions of some elementary notions and also make some conventions.
+In \Cref{Sec-Arithmetic}, we gather all the required statements with arithmetical nature.
+Most of the lemmas and definitions are for proving a refinement of Leivant's principle in \Cref{Lemma-sigma_l translation} (or its simplified form in \Cref{Theorem-Leivant}).
+This will be used in \Cref{sec-transforming}.
+In \Cref{sec-propositional}, we collect all required notions with propositional nature.
+The most crucial fact we will show in this section is that in $\lles$ (precise axiomatization of $\lles$ will come in \Cref{Sec-Aximatizing-TNNIL}), one could transform any modal proposition $A$ to another proposition $A^+$ with simpler form, which is called $\TNNIL$ in this paper.
+Roughly speaking, in a $\TNNIL$-formula, every two nested implications in the left hand side are separated by a $\Box$.
+This is done in \Cref{Theorem HA-NNIL approximation is propositionally equivalent} and \Cref{corollar HA-NNIL approximation is propositionally equivalent}.
+Then we show that the theory $\LC$ (intuitionistic version of $\GL$ plus the axiom schema $A\to\Box A$) is $\TNNIL$-conservative over $\lles$ (\Cref{Theorem-TNNIL Conservativity of LC over LLe+}).
+It turns out that $\LC$ and $\lles$ actually prove same $\TNNIL$ modal propositions (\Cref{Corollary-TNNIL-equaipotency}).
+Moreover, it is shown in \Cref{Theorem-Propositional Completeness LC} that $\LC$ is sound and complete for a special class of finite Kripke models (perfect Kripke models).
+In \Cref{sec-transforming}, we show that one could transform a finite Kripke model of $\LC$ (with tree-frame) to a first-order Kripke model of $\HA$ (\Cref{Theorem-Main tool}).
+This transformation is such that there is a natural correspondence between these two Kripke models.
+Finally in \Cref{Section-Sigma Provability}, we use the results of \Cref{Sec-Arithmetic,,sec-propositional,,sec-transforming}, to prove the soundness and completeness of $\lles$ for arithmetical $\Sigma_1$-interpretations.

-For better understanding of what is going on this paper, we propose to those readers who are somehow familiar with intuitionistic arithmetic and intuitionistic modal logics, have a look at first \autoref{example1} and \autoref{example2} at the beginning of the \autoref{Section-Sigma Provability}.